d4rken-org/octi/PRIVACY_POLICY.md

 ### Query installed apps

 Octi allows you to see which apps are installed on your other devices, to do this, the `QUERY_ALL_PACKAGES` is required.
-Only you have access to this data.
+This information is only available to you and encrypted when exchanged between devices.
+Two edge cases exist: Information about installed apps may be contained in manually generated [debug logs](#debug-log) and [automatic error reports](#automatic-error-reports).

 ## Sync services